 The Diploma Programme (DP) For learners age 16 – 18 years old

-KSI Panama is authorized in the IB DP and in the final steps of the IB PYP authorization.
+KSI Panama is authorized in the IB Diploma Programme and Primary Years Programme.

 English is the language of instruction, with Spanish as a second language.
 We have traditional language lessons but also integrate technology and language learning with the use of the immersive language programme, Rosetta Stone.

 The Primary Years Programme is designed for students aged 3 to 12 and focuses on the development of the whole child as an inquirer, both in the classroom and in the world outside.
 It is a framework guided by six transdisciplinary themes of global significance.
 Themes are explored using knowledge and skills derived from six subject areas.
 The six subject areas within the PYP are Language, Mathematics, Science, Social Studies, Arts, Personal, Social and Physical Education.